(img: rick harris)

 This process got me out of my comfort zone.
 I was irritated with what I saw and it caused me to take action.

-More recently, on my 35th birthday, a couple of years ago, I couldn’t help thinking that 35 meant I was 15 years from 50.
+More recently, on my 35th birthday, a couple of years ago (update: many years ago now!), I couldn’t help thinking that 35 meant I was 15 years from 50.
 And granted, 50 years old is not what it used to be … but it was still an eye-opener for me.
 To me, it meant that if I didn’t start owning and creating even more streams of income right now I’d be 50 years old in a blink of an eye and trying to do it then … so why not start right now?
-At this point I owned property and was running a business with Nick but it got me moving again … I had slipped into a bit of a comfort zone and this got me fired up and produced some new goals and some new behaviours.
+At this point, I owned property and was running a business with Nick but it got me moving again … I had slipped into a bit of a comfort zone and this got me fired up and produced some new goals and some new behaviours.

 It seems to me, that the power of a deadline, doesn’t mean the deadline has to be this week, this month or this year.
 Mapping out my path and looking into the future has a very similar effect on me … it creates a big fat reason for me to get moving.